Design-Computing/Design-Computing.github.io/md/week4.md

 1. There are some running examples in `IOexamples.py`, read them, step through them, and you should have a pretty good idea of what to do in `exercise1.py`.
 You should be feeling pretty comfortable with how this process works by now.

 1. Talk to a tutor about your open data project idea.
-You are in no way committed to that idea, we want you to have a place to start.
+Get started on the data audit process described below.

 Here's the example from the lecture if you want to try it out: